devansh-pujari-tech/Creators-Hub/HLD.md

 - Backend and frontend run separately for development.
 - Environment variables configure API URL and MongoDB connection.
-- Production deployment should use secure JWT secrets and HTTPS.
+- Production deployment should use secure JWT secrets and HTTPS